 BArch ’14 – University of Southern California

 Corey Koczarski, born and raised in Woodinville, WA, moved to Los Angeles to attend the University of Southern California.
 Five years later, he graduated from the USC School of Architecture with a Bachelor of Architecture, and a minor in Cinematic Arts.
 His interests in both fields lie in the visceral and spatial relationships provided by both media.
 His fifth-year degree project involved a yearlong pursuit of the thesis he presented in a written work entitled, “Toward a New Master Builder”.
 The manifesto serves as a reflection of his pragmatic attitude, his approach to architecture, and as a document outlining improvements to the methodology of architectural discourse.

 He has previously collaborated with the USC Solar Decathlon Team that worked towards the 2013 competition at the Orange County Great Park in Irvine, Ca. Corey currently spends his time pursuing all aspects of design, photography, the outdoors (including Seattle’s rain), and has a passion for craft and the process of making.

 an alloy is the combination of distinct elements that creates an aggregate stronger than the sum of its parts.
-This essential concept guides the way we work. alloy design group is a design/build firm that believes collaboration is the key to every successful project.
+This essential concept guides the way we work. alloy design group is an architecture firm that believes collaboration is the key to every successful project.
 With each new opportunity we aim to create architecture that generates a sustainable built environment and inspires creativity.